(repeated St Anselm’s, Kennington, 17 March 2013)

 Prayer is uncomfortable

 I have a theory about why we are not disciplined in prayer, and it is this: prayer is often uncomfortable.
 If prayer is the time when we stop whatever else we are doing and just for a few minutes sit still and quiet, then it is also the time when we notice what is going on in the background of our life or what we have been avoiding.
 Prayer is uncomfortable in all sorts of ways.
-Here’s some examples of discomfort I notice in myself:
+Here are some examples of discomfort I notice in myself:

 - I would like a bit of peace and quiet but my head is full of thoughts that I am powerless to stop;